jeromeetienne/threex.poolball/README.md

 threex.poolball
 ===============

-threex.poolball is a three.js extension which helps you build pool balls.
-It provides dynamically generated models of pool ball, so no model download needed.
-May be fun to play with when you start with three.js, funnier than plain sphere for sure :)
+threex.poolball is a [three.js games extension](http://www.threejsgames.com/extensions/) which helps you build pool balls.
+It provides dynamically generated models of pool balls, so no model download needed.
+It may be fun to play with when you start with three.js, funnier than a plain sphere for sure :) You can use it for your bar games, having  your characters bet when playing pool, or even your [Marble Table](http://jeromeetienne.github.io/marbleTable/) games, as I did, adding cool granular sounds when the balls roll.

 Show Don't Tell
 ===============